 After years in beta, the Gmail undo send feature is available for the masses and you can stop those drunken or just badly judged emails getting through.
-You'll have to be fairly on the ball but it's certainly possible as you'll get up to 30 seconds to change your mind.
+We're going to help you to never be in that position again and show you how to recall or take back an email in Google's Gmail.

-It works by simply delaying the delivery of the email giving you a window of time to change your mind before it actually goes through.
-Of course, this means that it might not work if you have a connection issue when you hit undo.
+It works by simply delaying the delivery of the email giving you a window of time before the message actually goes through.
+Of course, this means that it might not work if you have a connection issue when you hit Undo.

 How to undo send in Gmail